 KFPL now has the first two volumes (Annihilation and Authority) of Jeff VanderMeer’s superbly creepy Southern Reach Trilogy.
-The third volume (Acceptance) is on order and we expect it to arrive shortly after its September 2nd publication date.
+The third volume (Acceptance) has just arrived.
 Just click on any title to place your reservation.

 First of all, here’s what Jeff VanderMeer said about the genesis of the series:

 “Ideas creep in from all over the place, but for the Southern Reach there was a central dream that I had (which is the same way that almost all of my books have come about): I was dreaming of walking down a tunnel and seeing living words on the wall, and then eventually I realized I was going to see whatever was writing them… and I woke up.
 I remember distinctly that some part of my brain was saying, ‘If you see it, you’re never going to write the books.’
 So I went back to sleep, and then in the morning I had pretty much the whole story in my head.

 ‘‘I had wanted to write about north Florida, and what came out of that desire through the dream is an idea about an expedition into an area that’s been cut off from the rest of civilization for 30 years, at the point of the first book, Annihilation.
 A secret government agency, the Southern Reach, has been sending expeditions into this ‘Area X’ to try to figure out what’s going on in there, but pretty much every expedition has come apart at the seams, and they haven’t found out what’s happening.